salahezzat120/Al-Rafidain-Industrial-Company/ADDING_TAB_GUIDE.md

 2. **Find the Adding Tab** - Look for "إضافة العناصر" (Adding Items) tab in the warehouse interface
 3. **Start Managing** - Click on the tab to access all reference data management functions

 **Note:** The Adding tab is only accessible through the Warehouse Management interface, not as a separate sidebar item.
+This replaces the old "Measurement Units" tab that was previously in the warehouse interface.

 ## 🌐 **Language Support**